olliz0r/sys-botbase/README.md

 nc IP_OF_YOUR_SWITCH 5555
 ```

-on your computer.
+in the terminal on your computer.
 You can find a windows version [here](https://eternallybored.org/misc/netcat/) (untested).

 You'll be greeted by this: